OpenNewsLabs/field-guide-security-training-newsroom/drafts/template.md

 + some outside reference links for context

 + a followup exercise.
-Eg. “Thanks for coming to the peanut butter sandwich brown bag session.
+Eg. "Thanks for coming to the peanut butter sandwich brown bag session.
 I’m attaching a link to an excellent YouTube video about spreading techniques.
 We talked about using a knife, choosing jams that spread well, and how to think about bread.
-Your homework is to make at least one sandwich with creamy PB and one with crunchy and report back to me by Tuesday on how that went.” \]
+Your homework is to make at least one sandwich with creamy PB and one with crunchy and report back to me by Tuesday on how that went." \]

 ## Lesson Plan